edgedb/easy-edgedb/chapter20/index.md

 But this (an array) will not: `SELECT any([5, 6, 7] = 7);`

 Our next type is `BookExcerpt`, which we imagined being useful for the humans creating the database.
 It would need a lot of inserts from each part of the book, with the text exactly as written.
-Because of that, we chose to use [`index on`](https://www.edgedb.com/docs/edgeql/sdl/indexes#indexes) for the `excerpt` property, which will then be faster to look up.
+Because of that, we chose to use {ref}` ``index on`` <docs:ref_eql_sdl_indexes>` for the `excerpt` property, which will then be faster to look up.
 Remember to use this only where needed: it will increase lookup speed, but make the database larger overall.

 ```sdl
 type BookExcerpt {